ThomasBaldi/first-react-app/README.md

 - run npm install to assure that all latest versions of the dependencies are installed
 - run npm start

-You can either see it at work here : thomasbaldi.github.io/first-react-app/
+You can otherwise see it at work here : thomasbaldi.github.io/first-react-app/